 The electric deposit amount is based on two times the average monthly bill for the previous twelve months.
-The Public Service Commission rules govern electric deposit policies as follows:
+The New York Department of Public Service (DPS) rules govern electric deposit policies as follows:

 The Board of Public Utilities (BPU) may charge a deposit for all residential electric customers who are seasonal or short-term customers (requesting less than one year of service).

-Existing residential electric customers who have had their services disconnected for non-payment in the preceding six months, or who have accumulated two consecutive months of arrears without making reasonable payment, or have filed bankruptcy, may be charged a deposit by the BPU.
+Existing residential electric customers who have had their services disconnected for non-payment in the preceding six months; who have accumulated two consecutive months of arrears without making reasonable payment; or have filed bankruptcy, may be charged a deposit by the BPU.

 If you receive public assistance such as Department of Health and Human Services (DHHS) benefits or Home Energy Assistance Program (HEAP), Supplemental Security Income (SSI) or additional state payments, the BPU cannot require you to pay an electric deposit.